 Strictly speaking the correction for differences in sensitivity is only valid at the spectrum and simulated breast thickness at which calibration is performed.
 Therefore it is advised to perform the homogeneity test at several clinically relevant spectra and thickness at acceptance.
 At acceptance, a baseline is established for the homogeneity test.
 For some types of DR detectors homogeneity changes relatively quickly over time.
 Therefore it is advised to check image homogeneity regularly (weekly) and check the results with the baseline.
 The frequency may change in future and may be dependent on the type of digital system.
-For CR systems the usefulness of the homogeneity test on CR systems.
+For CR systems the usefulness of the homogeneity test needs to be established.
+For the moment it is also recommended to perform this test on CR systems.